St. Louis Embezzlement Attorneys

 Embezzlement is a severe white collar crime which carries serious legal consequences, both in the civil and the criminal court systems.
 All forms of embezzlement can be found under Title 18 in the United States Code.
 The sentence and penalty that you will receive will vary depending on the nature of the offense and the amount of money or total value of stolen property.
 Generally, embezzlement is punishable for up to 20 years of imprisonment or a fine which usually amounts to $500,000, or twice the amount of stolen property (whichever is greater).
 For example, if you were accused of embezzling $300,000, you may be required to pay a fine of $600,000.
 If the plaintiff files a lawsuit against you and is able to prove that the company suffered as a result of your crime, then there may be harsher penalties added to the judgment.

-St. Louis Criminal Defense Lawyers with More Than 30 Years of Experience
+Former Prosecutors With More Than 30 Years of Experience

 Here at The Hammer Law Firm, LLC, our lawyers have more than 30 years of extensive criminal law experience.
 We also have a legal background as former prosecutors and we know how the prosecution thinks and operates.
 They will fight for the maximum sentence, but as with every criminal charge, they will have to prove their case beyond a reasonable doubt.
 One way to prevent this from happening is to demonstrate that you had no specific intent to cause the property from being permanently withheld from the rightful owner or to hold onto the property long enough for it to lose its value.
 If we can prove that it was not a premeditated act and there was no explicit intent to conceal your act from others, then we may be able to dismantle the prosecution's case against you.